flame-engine/flame/doc/flame/inputs/other_inputs.md

   pressed.
 - `hoverAndSelectedSkin`: Hover on selectable and selected button (desktop and web).
 - `disabledAndSelectedSkin`: For when the button is selected and in the disabled state.
-- `defaultSelectedLabel`: Component shown on top of skins when button is selected.
+- `defaultSelectedLabel`: Component shown on top of the skins when button is selected.